-To increase awareness of the importance of play to the development of children and young people in Scotland.
+To increase awareness of the importance of play to the development and wellbeing of children and young people in Scotland.

-To ensure that all children and young people in Scotland have equal access to diverse and quality play opportunities that meet their individual need.
+To ensure that all children and young people in Scotland have equal opportunities to participate in diverse and quality play experiences that meet their individual need.

 Priorities for Play Scotland

-Research into Play Provision in Scotland (space to play, time to play, funding for play)
+- Research into play in Scotland (space to play, time to play, funding for play), building robust evidence in order for improvements to be delivered.

 What is the Problem?